Archive for March, 2012

 For decades, the word “autism” meant an immutable brain disorder, one determined solely by genes and that was only marginally responsive to therapies.
 Today it is coming to mean something different and more manageable.
 A growing body of research is dramatically changing the face and future of autism.
-In The Autism Revolution, a new book from Harvard Health Publications that I wrote with Karen Weintraub, I explain this evolution in autism science and offer strategies for families to help their children right now.
+In The Autism Revolution, a new book from Harvard Health Publishing that I wrote with Karen Weintraub, I explain this evolution in autism science and offer strategies for families to help their children right now.
 One practical finding is that autism is not just a brain disorder but a whole-body condition.
 Treating digestive and immune system problems can make a profound difference in the family’s life, and even in the autism itself.
 Another finding is that autism may not necessarily be fixed for life, and that some kids improve with time and treatment.

 For many people, gambling now and then is a bit of fun.
 For as many as two million Americans, though, gambling is addiction that can be as intense and harmful as an addiction to alcohol or drugs.
-“Change Your Gambling, Change Your Life,” a new book from Harvard Health Publications, offers a guide for anyone looking to take a self-help approach to recovery from gambling addiction.
+“Change Your Gambling, Change Your Life,” a new book from Harvard Health Publishing, offers a guide for anyone looking to take a self-help approach to recovery from gambling addiction.
 The book offers a series of self-help tests to evaluate the depth of a person’s gambling problem and analyze its context.
 It also includes a toolbox of practical strategies and approaches to control the urge to gamble, and advice for avoiding slips and backslides.
 “Change Your Gambling, Change Your Life” was written by Dr. Howard J. Shaffer, a pioneer in the field of gambling addiction, with co-authors Ryan Martin, PhD, John Kleschinsky, MPH, and Liz Neporent, MA.